In a mixing bowl, add sugar and softened butter and stir until combined.

 2 ½ cups all-purpose flour, ¼ teaspoon baking soda, ¼ teaspoon baking powder, ½ teaspoon salt

-Divide dough in half.
-Take half of dough and place in-between two large pieces of parchment paper.
-Roll dough into a flat layer about an ⅛th inch think.
+Divide the dough in half.
+Take half of the dough and place it between two large pieces of parchment paper.
+Roll the dough into a flat layer about ~⅛th inch thick.
 Do the same with the other half.
-Refrigerate the flattened dough for 20 minutes or up to 1 ½ hours.
+Refrigerate the flattened dough for 20 minutes or up to 1 ½ hours, still pressed between the parchment paper..

 Cut out tree cookie shapes and place on prepared baking sheet.